9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 Three Taiwanese aboriginal woman doing a traditional dance with large mortar and pestle on a performance stage with aboriginal designs behind

-Participate in an Aboriginal Festival
+Participate in an Indigenous Festival

 The backs of three Taiwanese aboriginals as they do a dance, with red costumes covered in decorations and chimes